mpalmer/lvmsync/README.md

 block device itself keeps running.
 1. When the initial transfer is finished, you shutdown/unmount/whatever the initial block device
-1. Run lvmsync over the existing LV and it's snapshot
+1. Run lvmsync on the snapshot to transfer the changed blocks
-1. The only thing transferred over the network is the blocks that have changed (which, hopefully, will be minimal)
+ * The only thing transferred over the network is the blocks that have changed (which, hopefully, will be minimal)
-1. If you're paranoid, you can md5sum the content of the source and destination block devices, to make sure everything's OK (although this will trash your performance benefits)
+1. If you're paranoid, you can md5sum the content of the source and destination block devices, to make sure everything's OK (although this will destroy any performance benefit you got by running lvmsync in the first lace)
 1. Bring the service/VM/whatever back up in it's new home in a *much* shorter (as in, "orders of magnitude") time than was previously possible.